Nannakaroliina/PWP/README.md

 - Flask RESTful for building REST API
 - Flasgger for OpenAPI specification
 - Flask Uploads for image uploads and serving
+- boto3 for storing pictures and serving them
+- python-dotenv for reading env configurations

 ### Install pip-tools for package management